 My ideas and necessary information used to be scattered in different apps and in my journals.
 It was a game-changer to start saving everything in a central on-line depository so it’s accessible anywhere using any device.

 I use Evernote.com as my info and idea storehouse.
-If you sign up for it using my link, you can have a free month of premium access!
+(If you sign up for it using my link, I get credit for the referral.)

 I can’t recommend Evernote too highly because: